Jan17392/asianodds/README.md

 With just three lines of code you will be able to start placing real-time bets with multiple bookmakers and automate your trading strategies.

 For any bugs, ideas or feature requests don't hesitate to open an issue.

+*Disclaimer: This gem is not officially developed by Asianodds and does not belong in any way to the Asianodds service, nor is it supported by their development team and all rights to accept or deny bets made with this gem remain with Asianodds.*

 ## Installation